 If you are on Medicaid, you could also use this as a reason to file for an exemption.

-If you have no coverage through your family and have been enrolled into a student health plan, you can check to see which plan you have.
+If you have no coverage through your family and have been enrolled in a student health plan, you can check to see which plan you have.
 If your plan is too expensive, you can downgrade to the most basic plan possible to save costs.

 Health events do happen, it is important to have coverage in your area, if urgent care, STD tests, and prescriptions are what you need, Mira could help you get these health services for $25/month without any claims submitted to your insurance or parent's plan.